 Some people have a very quick response to hypnosis in regard to fears and phobias and their anxiety can drop dramatically in one session from a ten to even a two or a three.
 Other people take more time, but generally speaking, most people will experience a change or a decrease in their fear, stress and anxiety around that issue.

 While the phobia itself may be very specific, the root cause is often less so.

-Phobias may emerge during childhood, pop-up randomly in adulthood or even occur as a result of a traumatic event involving the object of fear.
+Phobias may emerge during childhood, pop-up randomly in adulthood or even occur as a result of a traumatic event involving the object of fear which would put it in the category of “Fear” more so than “Phobia” because there is an explainable reason for the fear.
 Research has suggested that phobias could be linked to genetics, brain chemistry and even gender, women tend to be affected more often than men.

 As a hypnotherapist in Lakewood Colorado, I have worked with several clients who experience phobias.
 This therapy can be as easy as one session or may need several depending upon the person.

 If you suffer from irrational fears or a phobia, why not give hypnosis a try so that you can enjoy life to the fullest.